-For the latest information and to sign up to receive email updates visit the EastLink WA Website www.mainroads.wa.gov.au/eastlinkwa.
+For the latest project information and to sign up to receive project email updates visit the EastLink WA Website www.mainroads.wa.gov.au/eastlinkwa.

-You can get in touch with the EastLink WA team on 138 138 or enquiries@mainroads.wa.gov.au.
+You can get in touch with the project team on 138 138 or enquiries@mainroads.wa.gov.au.